Making of FOURFOLD

 It had to be simple and easy to use, while also allowing to quickly create any kind of level.
 I used the editor to create all the levels, which helped me iterate on and improve it.

 The editor without the background.
-Looks pretty neat actually: Screengrab of the editor
+Looks pretty neat actually:

-• The pause "icon" is simply two Is.
+- The pause "icon" is simply two

-• The finish and reset buttons are just unicode symbols.
+s. - The finish and reset buttons are just unicode symbols.

 UI